1 vs. 100 (American game show): Helps

-After reaching a certain point in the game, the One contestant can be given a "Sneak Peek", which allows him or her to see the next question (but not the three answers) before deciding whether or not to answer the next question.
-In season one, it was used when 90 or more members of the Mob have been eliminated; it eventually became available once the One has used all his or her helps in season two.
+After reaching a certain point in the game, the One can be given a "Sneak Peek", which allows them to see the next question (but not the three answers) before deciding whether or not to answer the next question.
+In season one, it was used when 90 or more members of the Mob have been eliminated; in season two, it became available once the One has exhausted all helps.

 Payout structure

-Originally, the One contestant was awarded a cumulative amount of money after each individual question for each Mob member eliminated; this amount increased with each question as the game went on.
-For example, eight Mob members were eliminated on the second question, which would award the One $500 per member, adding up to $4,000 to the total.
+Originally, the One was awarded a cumulative amount of money after each individual question for each Mob member eliminated; this amount increased with each question as the game went on.
+For example, if eight members of the Mob were eliminated on the second question, the One would win $500 per member, adding up to $4,000 to the total.
 The payout structure was tweaked slightly prior to the third episode of the season and changed once again on the sixth episode in conjunction with introduction of the "Trust the Mob" help.

-In the second season and on the GSN version, the payout structure was simplified to award the One contestant for every tenth Mob contestant eliminated.
-Most other rules from season 1 were intact, including the option to leave the game on questions three, and five onwards.
+In the second season and on the GSN version, the payout structure was simplified to award the One for every tenth Mob contestant eliminated.
+Most other rules from season 1 were intact, including the option to leave the game on questions three and five onwards.